danielsomerfield/howami/README.md

 * Retry / back-offs on cross-service operations
 * Handle bad messages on the kafka streams (done?)
 * Configure mongo replica sets and add a second instance
+* Failure to connect to mongo should not kill service, it should continue to retry

+## Kubernetes runtime
+- Change local deployment to dynamically build descriptor with python
+- AWS build
+- Print version on startup

+## Known Issues
+- For some reason, within kube, producers don't seem to be connecting with kafka